jigish/slate/README.md

 Slate is configured using a ".slate" file in the current user's home directory.
 Configuration is loaded upon running Slate.
 You can also re-load the config using the "Load Config" menu option on the status menu (use this at your own risk.
 It is better to simply restart Slate).

+**Note:** If no ".slate" file exists in the current user's home directory, the [default config file](https://github.com/jigish/slate/blob/master/Slate/default.slate) will be used.

 Configuration is split into the following directives:

 * `config` (for global configurations)